PedroMagar/MISA-I/README.md

 parameters: |           | operator = r1 | operand = r2    | done = r3        |
           : | loop = r4 | base_1 = r5   | base_comp = r6  | accumulator = r7 |
 loop:
-BEQz 0 operator                 # Checks if there are no more operator to multiply JP   done                       # Jump to done
     CLR  base_comp                  # Clear comparator
     INC  base_comp                  # Sets 1 to comparator
-AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 DEC  base_comp			# If 1, it will became zero to make branch easy BEQz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHR  operator, base_1           # Shifts the multiplier to the right jp   loop                       # Repeat the loop
+    AND  base_comp, operator        # Filter operator to see if least significant bit is 0 or 1 BNEz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHR  operator, base_1           # Shifts the multiplier to the right BLT  operator, base_1           # Checks if there are no more operator to multiply JP   done                       # Jump to done (used to return from function call) JP   loop                       # Repeat the loop
 done:
     # Result is in r7
 ```
-> Branch instructions are under review, currently every branch compare with zero and skip next instruction if false, this is a really simple but limited behaviour, as comparision is always with zero this opens up the function field (F) to more instruction, like:
-> - NBEQz/BGz: Branch not zero or branch greater than zero, the last one can be used to save one operation in this logic (removes 'DEC base_comp'), NBEQz has its issues since could there been a configuration bit to negate branches.
-> - BEQ/BGE: MISA initially was designed with BEQ/BGE (that is why the function field is not used) in mind, the design could return to it, in this case would be possible to set 'r6 = 1' and use 'BEQ r6 base_comp' to save one instruction (removes 'DEC base_comp').
-> - New category: It would also be possible to compact BEQz/BGEz to one register and use the other OP Code for other instruction like Copy/Move/Swap-register, this can improve operations but needs to be careful to not add to much complexity in a likely ULA part of the OP Code.

 For reference, a RISC-V 32IC would look like:
 ```